huiledecode/OTF-/README.md

 Wait a moment for dependancies

-Before launching OTF²,
+Before launching OTF²,</br>
-Create « /data/db/ » on your system.
+Create « /data/db/ » on the system's root.

-In root mode
+In sudoer mode
 <pre><code>$ sudo -s</code></pre>
 <pre><code># mkdir data</code></pre>
 <pre><code># mkdir db</code></pre>

-In new Terminal, you need to install mongoDB and start it with a ReplicatSet :
+You need to install mongoDB and start it with a ReplicatSet :
 <pre><code>$ sudo mongod --replSet otf_demo</code></pre>

 Into mongo shell you need to configure replicatSet like this :